digital-skills-for-researchers/coursebook/modules/programming/badges/input-output.md

 This task is designed to assess whether you understand how to write Python code for input and output via the shell, and how to read and write plain text files.

-You may seek help with parts of the code not related to shell input/output or file input/output if needed.
+You may use web search to complete this task, but you may not refer to your own previous work.
+This is to demonstrate that you can solve a task using publicly available resources.

 You may assume that the source file will always be a text file.